Hi,

 Dear Anshul,

-You told that you had quit the company due because of your health issues, however you have also mentioned that you joined another company.
-It clearly proves that your motive is to join the new company and nothing in regards to health issues of yours.
+You mentioned that you quit the company due to your health issues, however, you also stated that you joined another company.
+This clearly indicates that your motive was to join the new company and not related to your health issues.

 From India, Bangalore